muratk5n/thirdwave/en/index.md

 ---

-She is not a 10.
-Not even a 9 or 8.
-Dam.
-But maybe the her VP polling is good, dunno.

----

-Does that mean Trump will pick Sefanik as VP?
+Does that mean Sefanik as the VP pick?

 ---